szilard/GBM-perf/README.md

 training time stays the same for a given data size when changing CPU.
 More details [here](https://github.com/szilard/GBM-perf/issues/13).

+Even more recently a CPU with both higher frequency and more cores became available on AWS: c5.12xlarge (Xeon Platinum 8275CL 3.00GHz, 48 cores) and also instances with 2 of these CPUs (but see results for multi-socket systems below): c5.24xlarge and c5.metal.
+Results for c5.metal are [here](https://github.com/szilard/GBM-perf/issues/41).

 ### Multi-core scaling (CPU)